profanity-im/profanity/CONTRIBUTING.md

 * Each patch or pull request should only contain related modifications.
 * Run the tests and code formatters before submitting (c.f.
 Chapter 'Check everything' of this README).

+### Hints and Pitfalls

+* When adding a new hotkey/shortcut make sure it's not registered in Profanity already.
+And also that it's not a default shortcut of readline.

 ## Coding style
 Follow the style already present ;-)